-For the moment, quarantine is still in place for some international visitors and those returning to Great Britain and Northern Ireland.
-So, before you start planning your next adventure, we recommend checking the latest government advice and local guidance on travel so you’re in the know before you go.
+Restrictions and lockdowns are in place to varying levels across Great Britain and Northern Ireland and quarantine is still in place for some international visitors and those returning from abroad.
+So, we recommend checking the latest government advice and local guidance on travel so you’re in the know before you go.

 The form must be completed online and submitted no earlier than 48 hours before your arrival.

 After you complete and submit the form you’ll receive a confirmation email with a document attached.
 Before you arrive at the border, you must either:

 You’ll need to show this document when you arrive in Great Britain and Northern Ireland.
 Border Force officers will scan the QR code at the top of this document to check you have completed the form successfully.
 For further information, including what to do if you develop coronavirus symptoms while travelling, and how to complete the form if you are travelling with someone under 18, please visit the official government information page.